TheOafidian/etn/index.md

 ### 24/02/2022:
 The code was tested on the production server and yielded no errors.
 The change was communicated to the rest of the team and data upload was initiated.

+### 10/03/2022:
+The presentation of the results was embellished trough the use of html and css and a python script that dynamically allocates colors based on fractions of values.

+### 15/03/2022:
+The formatting was further optimized and the three divs whee joined in a container div with flexbox properties to account for different viewports.
+Replacing three fields to the data ingestion dataframe by one field of the combined results.

 ## Generate PDFs UPLC data <a name="task9"></a>
 ### 01/03/2022:
 An automated method to generate certificates of analysis from the data obtained by UPLC would be a useful implementation for the company.